Eye Care Clinic and Optical Shop

 • If you have a prescription for glasses, from UHS or from outside UHS, you can order glasses at the UHS Optical Shop.

 • You will need an appointment to order glasses.
 You will also need an appointment for adjustments and to pick up your order.
-This is a new rule to minimize the number of patients in the clinic in order to maintain proper distancing.

 • The Optical Shop will disinfect glasses and office surfaces between patients.